“Have you ever seen a manta ray before?” is one of the first questions we like to ask guests who join us on a moonlight swim with manta rays.

 These aquariums are GIGANTIC (several million gallons) and not too long ago, I had a chance to go backstage in Georgia to see how the mantas are being fed.

-Mantas never stop swimming and always move forward – so the task of feeding plankton to a filter feeder is very challenging.
-The feeding process feels unnatural but it seems to work as they have the same mantas for several years.
+Mantas can never stop swimming and have to always keep moving forward: they’re filter feeders who eat as they swim.
+The task of feeding plankton to a filter feeder is very challenging.
+The feeding process feels unnatural but it seems to work in Georgia, as they have the same mantas for several years.

-Maintaining huge tanks is logistically difficult and that’s why only three known places worldwide are adequate to keep mantas captive.
+Maintaining huge tanks is logistically difficult and that’s why only a few places worldwide are adequate to keep mantas captive.

 This is good news because only a few of the gentle giants are actually stuck inside and swim in circles all day.
-In comparison, a lot more smaller rays liked those mentioned (e.g. sting rays, cownose rays, bat rays) are being held in countless aquariums.
+In comparison, a lot more of the smaller rays (stingrays, cownose rays, bat rays) are being held in countless aquariums.

 No studies have been done to determine if manta rays in aquariums are in good health or suffer any ill effects due to the confinement.